Earthshine Nature Programs will come to you!

 Make checks payble to Earthshine Nature Programs

 Snake Tracks, like Turtle Tracks, is also a wildlife conservation, research and environmental education program that is studying the Timber Rattlesnake.
 Currently, we are following the movements of two wild rattlesnakes with radio telemetry techniques in order to learn more about their natural movements in the deep forests near Earthshine.
 We have named the male snake Utsa'nätï --the Cherokee word for Rattlesnake and the female Zoe.
 We plan to follow them for several years, ending the study in spring of 2015, in order to learn all that we can about their travels and to educate you on the interesting, beautiful and greatly misunderstood life of the Timber rattlesnake.
-We will bring you updates on their travels on their blog in the form of photos, videos and maps but unlike Turtle Tracks we do not plan to take folks into the field in search of him or reveal their exact locations...for obvious reasons.
+We will bring you updates on their travels on their blog in the form of photos, videos and maps but unlike Turtle Tracks we do not plan to take folks into the field in search of them or reveal their exact locations...for obvious reasons.
 Follow in Snake Tracks on their website.

 Visit Us Today!

-The Earthshine Nature Center at The Earthshine Discovery Center is the original home of Earthshine Nature Programs.
+The Earthshine Nature Center at The Earthshine Discovery Center was the original home of Earthshine Nature Programs.
 This location is very special to us because it is where we began and will always be very close to our hearts.
 It has changed a bit over the years but is now located in the area of the main lodge's office and is managed entirely by the wonderful staff of Earthshine Discovery Center.
 ENP's primary base of operations is now located on the campus of The Academy at Trails Carolina.
 Both sites are home to our resident education animals as well as the sites of our research projects including Turtle Tracks, Snake Tracks, R&R, and more.
 If you would like to visit the Earthshine Discovery center site please call Earthshine's office at 828-862-4207 for reservations.
 To visit the Earthshine Nature Programs nature and science center please contact Steve at 828-606-8939 to make reservations.

-All visits to the Nature Center are COST FREE! ...donations are gladly accepted.
+All visits to the both Nature Centers are COST FREE but donations are gladly accepted.

-The Earthshine Nature Blog is an email based free blog that that follows the Turtle Tracks, Snake Tracks projects and other nature happenings at Earthshine Nature.
+The Earthshine Nature Blog is a free online blog that that follows the Turtle Tracks, Snake Tracks projects and other nature happenings at Earthshine Nature.
 To read and follow the blog just click here.